wonjoolee95/email_reminders/README.md

 ```

-The recieved email will be sent from wonjoolee.testing@gmail.com and will be in this form:
+The email will be sent right away and will follow this form:

 ```